Brittain Dining Hall

-Brittain Dining Hall is the primary dining hall of East Campus at the Georgia Institute of Technology.
-Dedicated in name of Marion L. Brittain, it serves as the primary dining location for all Freshman Experience and Area II housing residents.
-It is located between Techwood Drive and Williams Street, facing Bobby Dodd Stadium to its west.
+Brittain Dining Hall is a dining hall on the East Campus of the Georgia Institute of Technology in Atlanta, Georgia.
+Opened in 1928, it is named after former institute president Marion L. Brittain, and it serves as the primary dining location for all Freshman Experience and Area II housing residents.
+It is located on Techwood Drive across from Bobby Dodd Stadium.